Chronic myeloid leukaemia (CML)

 Most people (more than 90%) are diagnosed in the early chronic phase of CML.
 Blood counts remain relatively stable and the proportion of blast cells in the bone marrow and blood is low (five per cent or less).
 Most people are generally well at this stage and have few, if any, troubling symptoms of their disease.

-For most patients receiving current treatment, an excellent response is achieved.
-This is termed a major molecular remission (MMR).
-Patients who achieve an MMR have a normal life expectancy.
+For a majority of patients receiving current treatment, an excellent response is achieved.
+This is termed a Major Molecular Response (MMR).

 In about 5% of patients, CML progresses from a relatively stable disease into a more rapidly progressing one.
 This is known as the accelerated phase of CML.
 During this time a proportion of blast cells may start to increase in your bone marrow and circulating blood.